castorini/docTTTTTquery/README.md

 ## Replicating MS MARCO Document Retrieval Results with Anserini

-Here we detail how to expand documents from the MS MARCO _document_ dataset using docTTTTTquery.
+Here we detail how to replicate docTTTTTquery runs for the MS MARCO _Document_ Ranking task.
-The MS MARCO document dataset is similar to the MS MARCO passage, but it contains longer documents, which need to be split into shorter segments before being fed to docTTTTTquery.
+The MS MARCO Document Ranking tasking is similar to the MS MARCO Passing Ranking task, but the corpus contains longer documents, which need to be split into shorter segments before being fed to docTTTTTquery.

-Like in the instructions for MS MARCO passage dataset, we explain the process in reverse order.
+Like in the instructions for MS MARCO Passage Retrieval task, we explain the process in reverse order (i.e., indexing, expansion, query prediction), since we believe there are more users interested in experimenting with the expanded index than expanding the document themselves.

-(i.e., indexing, expansion, query prediction), since we believe there are more users interested in experimenting with the expanded index than expanding the document themselves.
+### Per-Document Expansion

-### Indexing with expanded queries
+The most straightforward way to use docTTTTTquery is to append the expanded queries to _each_ document.
 First, download the original corpus, the predicted queries, and a file mapping document segments to their document id:

 ```
 gsutil cp gs://neuralresearcher_data/msmarco_doc/msmarco-docs.tsv.gz .
 gsutil cp gs://neuralresearcher_data/doc2query_t5_msmarco_doc/data/1/predicted_queries_topk_sample00?.txt???-1004000 .